Pine Technical and Community College

-Students find many program choices and gain a top-quality education at an affordable cost.
-Personal attention from staff members, faculty members, and even administrators plus real-world experience in a hands-on environment, as well as outstanding student support services, all focus on helping students succeed.
-Be inspired as you prepare for your future, and set your career in motion!
+PTCC offers many program choices to earn a top-quality education at an affordable cost.
+Our students benefit from personal attention from staff members, faculty, and even administrators, plus real-world experience in a hands-on environment and outstanding student support services focused on helping students succeed.

 - Associate in Applied Science

 - Associate in Science

 How to apply for financial aid

 Your key to receiving financial aid to help pay your college costs is filling out the Free Application for Federal Student Aid, or FAFSA form.
 Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the form.